Convert Half Bath to Wet Room

 Can You Convert a Half Bath Into a Wet Room?

-Yes, but it’s not a simple cosmetic update.
+Yes, but it is not a simple cosmetic update.
 You are adding a shower to a room that has no drainage, no waterproofing, and often no ventilation system built for moisture.

 The space needs to be large enough to hold a shower area.
 Most wet room showers need at least 36 by 36 inches of floor space.
 A standard half bath can work, but you need to measure carefully before starting.